RJD02/Introduction-to-c-programming/README.md

 # Well, gonna leave with that, enjoy the code!
 If you have any problem, then you know where to find me..
+# Goodluck!
-# Goodluck my friend or brother or girlfriend(404! not found, YET) or kid, I don't think the last one will read this, but whatever..
+Goodluck my friend or brother or girlfriend(404! not found, YET) or kid, I don't think the last one will read this, but whatever..